 Odds & Ends

 On Aug.
 23, 1929, defenseman Archie Wilcox was traded to the Montreal Maroons by the Providence Reds of the Canadian-American Hockey League.
-He went on to play in 187 games for the Maroons over the next five seasons.
+He played 187 games for the Maroons over the next five seasons.
 He was claimed off of waivers by the Bruins during the 1933-34 season.

 He appeared in 93 games for the Canucks over the next two seasons, his final two in the NHL.
 Smith, who won the Vezina Trophy in 1972, played in 39 games for the North Stars in two separate stints with the team.

 The Washington Capitals signed free-agent center Mikhail Grabovski to a one-year contract, on Aug.
 23, 2013, after he spent the previous five seasons with the Maple Leafs.
 He played 58 games for the Capitals during the 2013-14 season and scored 13 goals and 35 points.
 He signed with the New York Islanders the following offseason.